Owning risky dog breeds can affect your home insurance rates

 The Cost of Dog Bites to Insurance Companies

-Dog-bite related accidents cost insurance companies over $350 million a year, and, according to the Insurance Information Institute, dog bites are now the single largest cause of home insurance claims.
+Dog-bite related accidents cost insurance companies over $1 billion a year, and, according to the Insurance Information Institute, dog bites are now the single largest cause of home insurance claims.
 It's no surprise that insurance companies often balk at being on the hook for the costly litigation.

 A study by the Journal of the American Veterinary Medical Association (JAVMA) found that over a 20-year period, the following ten breeds were responsible for over 230 deaths.